 2. Incoming Requests

-- Check support request forms: Customers usually fill a simple form to register their issue with your business.
-Ensure the form is clear, concise, easy-to-understand, and only asks for necessary details.
+- Check Support Request Forms: Customers usually fill out a simple form to register their issue with your business.
+Ensure the form is clear, concise, easy to understand, and asks only for necessary details.

 3. Team Management